turbot/steampipe-mod-aws-insights/docs/index.md

 steampipe dashboard
 ```

-The dashboard interface will then be launched in a new browser window at https://localhost:9194 by default.
+By default, the dashboard interface will then be launched in a new browser window at https://localhost:9194.

 From here, you can view all of your dashboards and reports.

-If there's a conflict on the default port 9194, the port can be modified with the `--dashboard-port` flag, e.g.,
+If there's a conflict on the default port 9194, the port can be changed with the `--dashboard-port` flag, e.g.,

 ```sh
 steampipe dashboard --dashboard-port 9000